 FRONT WHEEL SWAP

 When I trade my 1100 and tested my 1st 1200, I noticed at once a great loss in agility, due to 1200´s 17 inch front wheel.
 Even dropping the yokes 1 cm (sliding fork tubes in the yokes up) I couldn't get the same feeling that with the 16 inch front wheel.
-Even today, testing my friends Edu and Mingo`s 1986 models, the 16" front tyre gets a fantastic light handling, with a super flickability on tight roads.
+Even today, riding my own 1986 model, the 16" front tyre gets a fantastic light handling, with a superb flickability on tight roads.

-To fit a 1988-1990 Exup front wheel the best solution is drilling the fork vases to 17 mm to pass the EXUP front axel, fit an helicoil and use the complete rim, spacers and speedo.
+To fit a 1989-1994 Exup front wheel, the best solution is drilling the fork vases to 17 mm to pass the EXUP front axel, fit an helicoil and use the complete rim, spacers and speedo wheel.
 You can't use the EXUP 320 mm brake discs without a calliper adapter.
-The OE 298 discs with the brake mod explained at the brake section are superb, without need for more
+The OE FJ 298 discs with the brake mod explained at the brake section are superb, without need for more.

 GSXR SACS REAR WHEEL SWAP

-So I have done the GSXR 5,5" rim conversion.
-You can use any SACS 750 90 to 94 or 1100 91-92 rear rim.
+It can be used any SACS 750 90 to 94 or 1100 91-92 rear rim.
 You need the complete rear wheel assy, with all the OE spacers, sprocket, rear disc and brake calliper.
 And 2 big 20mm. flats, that fit to each side of the axel, between the spacers and the swing arm.
 Ah!, and a longer rear brake hose.